PawelDecowski/jquery-creditcardvalidator/README.md

 }
 ```

+## Documentation

-For full instructions see the official [jQuery Credit Card Validator homepage](http://jquerycreditcardvalidator.com/).
+For full documentation see the [jQuery Credit Card Validator website](http://jquerycreditcardvalidator.com/).